CureVac: Research collaborations

-In 2007, Curevac received the innovation prize of the state of Baden-Württemberg and was also the winner of the nationwide Weconomy competition, which is jointly awarded by the Handelsblatt and the Wissensfabrik.
+In 2007, Curevac received the innovation prize of the state of Baden-Württemberg and was also the winner of the nationwide Weconomy competition, which is jointly awarded by the Handelsblatt newspaper and the Wissensfabrik.

-In October 2013 CureVac launched a collaboration with Janssen Pharmaceuticals Inc., a Johnson & Johnson company, for the development of novel flu vaccines.
+In October 2013, CureVac launched a collaboration with Janssen Pharmaceuticals Inc., a Johnson & Johnson company, for the development of novel flu vaccines.
 Also in 2013, CureVac announced the fourth in a series of partnerships with the Cancer Research Institute and Ludwig Cancer Research to enable clinical testing of novel cancer immunotherapy treatment options.

 In March 2014, CureVac won a €2 million prize awarded by the European Commission to stimulate new vaccine technologies.
 Later, in July 2014, CureVac signed an exclusive license agreement with Sanofi Pasteur to develop and commercialize an mRNA-based prophylactic vaccine.
 By September 2014, the company licensed the global rights for its Phase I candidate – CV9202 – to Boehringer Ingelheim.
 Boehringer was to conduct trials using the mRNA vaccine in combination with afatinib in advanced and/or metastatic epidermal growth factor receptor (EGFR) mutated non-small cell lung cancer (NSCLC) as well as inoperable stage III NSCLC.

 In March 2015, a CureVac investor, the Bill & Melinda Gates Foundation, agreed to provide separate funding for several projects to develop prophylactic vaccines based on CureVac's proprietary mRNA platform.
 By September 2015, CureVac entered into a collaboration with the International AIDS Vaccine Initiative (IAVI) to accelerate the development of AIDS vaccines, utilizing immunogens developed by IAVI and partners, delivered via CureVac's mRNA technology.
 That same month, CureVac announced it would open a United States hub in Boston, Massachusetts.

-In accordance with its deal with Lilly, the company began construction on a production facility in 2016.
+In accordance with its deal with Eli Lilly and Company, the company began construction on a production facility in 2016.

-In February 2019, the Coalition for Epidemic Preparedness Innovations (CEPI) awarded CureVac a $34 million grant from to develop its proprietary "RNA printer" prototype.
-The technology is expected to allow the company to rapidly produce mRNA vaccine candidates at scale, from multiple locations globally, to bypass the logistical hurdles that often delay the production of vaccines in response to infectious disease emergencies, and also enable the production of personalized medicines.
+In February 2019, the Coalition for Epidemic Preparedness Innovations (CEPI) awarded CureVac a $34 million grant to develop its proprietary "RNA printer" prototype.
+The technology is expected to allow the company to rapidly produce mRNA vaccine candidates at scale from multiple locations globally to bypass the logistical hurdles that often delay the production of vaccines in response to infectious disease emergencies.
+It is also expected to enable the production of personalized medicines.
 The initial uses would be for their candidate vaccines for Lassa fever, yellow fever, and rabies.

-In July 2020, Tesla, Inc CEO Elon Musk announced via Tweet that Tesla and CureVac had reached an agreement to produce portable "RNA microfactories" based on this technology to manufacture CureVac's COVID-19 vaccine candidate.
+In July 2020, Tesla, Inc CEO Elon Musk announced via a Tweet that Tesla and CureVac had reached an agreement to produce portable "RNA microfactories" based on this technology to manufacture CureVac's COVID-19 vaccine candidate.
 CureVac had stated that the bioprinters would be able to produce “more than a hundred thousand doses” within approximately two weeks.
 At approximately the same time, Tesla and CureVac filed a joint patent on the technology.
 In August, Musk reviewed the project with Curevac while in Germany.

-In November 2020, while again visiting German facilities, Musk Tweeted that CureVac was then using a second generation of the technology, and "Version 3 is under development."
-He said that the platform would be an “important product for the world.”